One on One: Napheesa Collier x Sylvia Fowles

 You have both been vocal about social justice and the importance of fighting inequality through the WNBA and outside of it.
 How do you want that work to translate into your play with USA Basketball?

 SF: Your game is definitely going to have to speak for itself.
-I think when you're winning and you're getting attention that you need, those are prime moments to talk about the things that are going on within our community, our society, our city.
+I think when you’re winning and you’re getting attention that you need, those are prime moments to talk about the things that’s going on within our community, our society, our city.

 NC: Everyone loves to hear from you when you’re winning, so that’s definitely an important part.
 We’re playing for our country, so I think it would be really powerful to talk about how we love our country, but it’s not perfect and there are things that we want to see change.
 I think it would be a good opportunity for us to speak about those things.